Key Takeaways

 Market Outlook

-The fundamentals remain strong—national park visitation isn't declining.
+The fundamentals remain strong: national park visitation is not declining.
 However:

 - Increased cabin supply continues